Texas Oil and Gas Attorney Comments on Recent Suit by Texans For Unpaid Royalties

 Other Practice Areas offered by the Law Offices of Gregory D. Jordan:

-- Meteorologist sues TV station, claiming age and disability discrimination
+- Texas woman sues Central United Life, claiming age and race discrimination

 See other news sources publishing this article.
 BETA | Tags: Austin business attorney, Austin business lawyer, Austin business litigation attorney, Austin business litigation lawyer, austin employment attorney, austin employment lawyer, Austin oil and gas attorney, Austin oil and gas lawyer, Texas oil and gas attorney, Texas oil and gas lawyer